SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 exist but have seen fit to give the Lonthyn enough rope to hang themselves by allowing them to descend into violence.
-At present, this protoamovement (called the “Ayla'wil” -~ the “Returning”) is small and not fully realized, and it doesn't have a firm plan as to how to stop this descent; however, it
+At present, this protoamovement (called the "Ayla'wil” -~ the "Returning”) is small and not fully realized, and it doesn't have a firm plan as to how to stop this descent; however, it

 could grow into something much bigger and disruptive over